Meeting and Study Rooms Policy

-Cost for damage to the room will be added to the library card record of the person registering for the room or reported to police if not taken care of by the visitor that signs for the room.
+Meeting Rooms must be checked out at the circulation desk with a library card or ID.
+Cost for damage to the room will be added to the library card record of the person registering for the room.
+If significant damages occur they may be reported to police if not taken care of by the visitor that signs for the room.

 The Meeting Room may be reserved no more than twelve (12) months in advance, and an organization is limited to twelve (12) scheduled meetings within that period.

-The person reserving the Meeting Room must present their library card or photo i.d. at the time of checkout and be at least 18 years old.
+The person using or reserving the Meeting Room must present their library card or photo ID at the time of checkout and be at least 13 years old.
 This patron is responsible for the condition and conduct in the room.

 To reserve the Meeting Room, individuals or groups must submit a completed “Reservation Request Form” online or in person to the library at least three days before the event.
 The reservation is not completed until the form has been submitted and approved by supervisory staff.

 A projector and screen are available for use by groups.
-If the group needs to use this equipment, a representative for the group will arrive at the library at least 15 minutes prior to the time of the meeting to receive instructions for the proper use of this equipment.
+If the group needs to use this equipment, a representative for the group should call 24 hours in advance to receive instructions for the proper use of this equipment.

 Study rooms on upper level